ncase/anxiety/scenes/act4.md

 _.a4_fears_discussed += 1;
 ```

-b: (insert callbacks to harm-fears you used)
+`//b: (insert callbacks to harm-fears you used)`

+b: I want to protect your need for physical safety,

-b: Gosh, there's so many dangerous things in the world!
+b: But, gosh, there's so many dangerous things in the world!

 {{if _.a4_fears_discussed==1}}
 b: I dunno, what do *you* think, human?